-Valletta is a very pedestrian-friendly city – the streets in the city centre are set out in a grid layout, making it very easy to navigate your way from one tourist attraction to another.
-Rumour has it, however, that the original reason behind it was not to facilitate pedestrian movement, but rather to let the sea breeze move through the streets to keep Valletta’s citizens cool during the hot summer months.
+Valletta is a very pedestrian-friendly city.
+The streets in the city centre are set out in a grid layout, making it very easy to navigate your way from one tourist attraction to another.
+Rumour has it, however, that the original reason behind it was not to facilitate pedestrian movement.
+Rather, it was to let the sea breeze move through the streets to keep Valletta’s citizens cool during the hot summer months.

-We stopped at C. Camilleri & Sons, the oldest confectionery shop in Malta offering a variety of chocolate, cakes, and biscuits.
-Its cute display is enough to make you want to stop by – we spent at least 15 minutes looking around the shop as I couldn’t decide what to get.
+If you’re looking to indulge in some sugary delights or buy a gift for your loved ones, C. Camilleri & Sons is the place to go.
+It’s the oldest confectionery shop in Malta offering a variety of mouthwatering chocolate, cakes, and biscuits.
+Its cute display is enough to make you want to stop by.
+A word of warning if you decide to visit: make sure you have plenty of time to spare.
+We spent at least 15 minutes looking around the shop as I just couldn’t decide what to get!

-Around 11:30 AM, we started making our way towards Upper Barrakka Gardens.
+Another must-see place in Valletta are the Upper Barrakka Gardens, perched high above the city’s fortified walls.
 These exquisite gardens filled with busts and statues lead onto a terrace offering unrivalled panoramic views of Malta.
 I found it really hard to get a decent shot, however, as I had many Marilyn Monroe moments due to strong wind.

 Right below the main terrace and gardens is the Saluting Battery.
 For nearly 500 years, it protected the harbour from attacks and fired salutes on special occasions or to greet arriving vessels.
 Nowadays, history is brought to life as the cannon is fired daily at 12 PM and 4 PM.
 You can watch the ceremony for free from the main terrace of Upper Barrakka Gardens, which is what we did.
 If you want to witness it up close, you have to pay a fee of €3, which includes a guided tour of the place.

-It is one of the unmissable experiences, although you have to make sure to get there early as it understandably gets very crowded.
+It is one of the unmissable experiences.
+You have to make sure to get there early though, as it understandably gets very crowded!